PeterBortas/mame-tools/README.md

 ```

 When running on other (much faster) platforms no special tricks are
-used; no crontab, no reboots, no runtime monitoring of temperature and
+used; no crontab, no reboots, no runtime monitoring of temperature or
-throttling, and there is no queue.
-Just run the benchmark with the
-version to test:
+throttling.
+Just run the benchmark with the version to test:

 ```
 ./resumable_benchmark.sh 0.212